andrewdalpino/ESMC-ProtHash/README.md

 - **Compatible with ESMC**: ProtHash can output either ESMC or native embeddings - allowing it to serve as both a faster drop-in replacement for ESMC embeddings or a more compressed representation.

-- **Quantization-ready**: With quantization-aware post-training, ProtHash allows you to quantize the weights of the model while maintaining its high cosine similarity to the teacher's embedding space.

 ## Pretrained Models

 These model weights can be loaded using the `prothash` library using the `from_pretrained()` method.
 ONNX versions are also available.